Skip to content

 Middling Reviews

-Let’s be honest: fair to middling reviews are harder to write than either positive or negative ones.
+Let’s be honest: fair to middling reviews are harder to write than either positive reviews or negative ones.
 Why?
 Because there is definitely a skill involved.
 But you are probably going to write more of them than any other type of review.
 Why is that?
 Because truly superlative works are uncommon.
 At least, they should be.

 As always, kindness should be your guide.
 The work isn’t out and out awful.
 It just needs some help.
 Mid-level reviews can be extremely helpful.
 They can provide valuable feedback for a new author.
 Because it is sweetened with praise and other positives, it is more palatable.